 - Visit a library, pet shop or just go window shopping for Christmas ideas.

 - Go on a walk and just look for unusual things.
 As long as you both pay attention, you're bound to find something, and if lucky enough, you'll find something that will make an everlasting memory between the two of you.

 Making Word Search Puzzles

-My Mom loves these things, so this is a project that my niece will love to make.
-All you have to do is come up with a fun topic such as "Family Stuff", "Candy" or "Silly Words".
+My Mom loves these things, and this is a project that me and my niece does whenever she visits.
+All you have to do is come up with a fun topic such as "Colors", "Breakfast Foods" or "Silly Words".
 The child will have fun just coming up with a bunch of words with you.

 If you want to go old school and get a piece of poster board, lightly grid out the squares with a pencil and put in the letters, this will make a wonderful gift that they may want to hang on wall.
 Just put in a letter in each square however you want (forwards, backwards, diagonal) and when there is no more room for more words, fill in remaining blank squares with random letters or symbols.
 Erase the lines and you have a hand-made word-search puzzle.
 Add in some artwork, stickers or personal messages if you want.
 Don't forget to let the creators sign it at the bottom.

 The simple way to do it is to do a search for "word search puzzle maker" and choose a site where you type in your list and print off the finished puzzle.
 Coming up with a list with the child is half the fun, anyways.

 Important Points About Salt Dough Ornaments